Are engineers underappreciated? Most are, but somehow, the magic of engineering has slipped from the public eye and employers’ grasp.

 Poor social skills

-One reason Obama was so beloved as president, is he speaks amazingly well.
-People equate great communication skills with intelligence and respect.
+Let me tell you, one reason Obama was so beloved as president was his incredible way with words.
+We often link great communication skills with intelligence and respect.

-Growing up, the people you saw on TV who spoke well, were intelligent and respected.
-So naturally, you think all smart and highly respected people speak well.
-It’s a selection bias.
+Think about it – growing up, the folks we saw on TV who spoke eloquently were usually smart and respected.
+So naturally, we assume all brilliant and highly esteemed people must be amazing speakers, right?
+It’s a classic case of selection bias.

-To level up, check out my 11 tips on how engineers can improve their public speaking.
+Want to level up?
+Check out my 12 tips on how engineers can improve their public speaking.

 - Where do you work?